 Big Trees Day Use Area

-The North Coast town Eureka is about a 40 miles from the north entrance of the Avenue of the Giants Eureka is a good place to set up a base while exploring this area of Northern Califonia and has quite a few points of interest worth checking out.
+The North Coast town Eureka is about 40 miles from the north entrance of the Avenue of the Giants Eureka is an excellent place to set up a base while exploring this area of Northern Califonia and has quite a few points of interest worth checking out.